 - 15-20% percent party planning fee to source custom decor for a private event at the Frank Lloyd Wright Estate

 - 45 hours spent by A'Reve Event Production to shop for and source furniture and decor to match the party and venue theme

 - 65 hours more spent planning the event and day-of coordination, including setup and teardown

-- The overall cost of a party will often be higher if you hire a party planner, but the service brings expertise, vendor connections and time savings.
+The overall cost of a party will often be higher if you hire a party planner, but their service brings expertise, vendor connections, and time savings.
 If you're ready to get an expert's insights for your next event, find an event and party planner near you on Thumbtack.